 How do players celebrate Thanksgiving?

-All celebrations generally don't happen until the next day, when Lions players can celebrate with their families.
-Brown says he "couldn't wait until after the game was over, man."
+Celebrations generally don't happen until the next day, when Lions players can celebrate with their families.
+Lomas Brown, former Lions Pro Bowl OT (1985-95), says he "couldn't wait until after the game was over, man."

 For the Cowboys, most players with families will also celebrate on Friday.
 With a late-afternoon kickoff, most of the time players will not get back to their homes until later in the evening, far too late for such a heavy meal. -- Archer

-In most years, Cowboys players will visit a Salvation Army shelter in Dallas or Fort Worth and feed early Thanksgiving Day meals to those in need, although that practice has been put on hold the past two years because of the pandemic.
+In most years, Cowboys players will visit a Salvation Army shelter in Dallas or Fort Worth and feed early Thanksgiving Day meals to those in need, although that practice was put on hold in 2020 and 2021 because of the COVID-19 pandemic before being restarted in 2022.

 In the past, players often were joined by their wives and children.
-Former TE Jason Witten had his two sons and two daughters participate in handing out meals during his career with the Cowboys.
+Former tight end Jason Witten had his two sons and two daughters participated in handing out meals during his career with the Cowboys.

 "I just try to tell [my kids], 'Look, you're going to have an opportunity to give back to people that are less fortunate,'" Witten said a few years ago.
 "They do it with a happy heart.
 I think they like seeing those fans and being able to hand out that food." -- Archer